 At Sea - Cruising - Cruising

-Latvia's historical capital is an architecture buff's dream come true.
+Riga, Latvia - Latvia's historical capital is an architecture buff's dream come true.
 The Gothic structures in the Old Town and the Art Nouveau buildings scattered around the city meld together to create a modern-day fairy tale.
 Wander the narrow cobblestone streets, and step back into the 14th century.
 Stroll into the bustling Riga Central Market and sample the bright, colorful produce and local products like hemp butter and amber jewelry.
 Or wander through the street stalls to taste some traditional Latvian cuisine — fried lampreys, a prehistoric jawless fish that's flavor is less scary than it looks.
 Cruise to Riga and don't miss the city's iconic site, the House of the Blackheads, the former home of a merchant's guild and expression of Riga's medieval roots.

-A small town on the island of Gotland in the Baltic Sea, Visby was a popular trading spot during the Viking Age.
+Visby, Sweden - A small town on the island of Gotland in the Baltic Sea, Visby was a popular trading spot during the Viking Age.
 Today, it's Sweden's sunniest vacation destination and a UNESCO World Heritage site.
 Explore the 3.5 km Ringmuren (Ring Wall), built in the 13th Century, and see its 50 towers and surrounding moats.
 Snap shots of the idyllic red rose-covered cottages, the ruined Gothic churches and the 13th-century Saint Maria Cathedral.
 If would like to know more about the island's history, don't miss the excellent Gotland Museum.
 Cruise to Visby and head 20 kilometers south to the Tofta Viking Village, a Viking-era settlement reconstructed around authentic ancient monuments.

 Our staff can assist you with all your travel arrangements.Questions?
 Call us at 800-422-0711.